-As currently approved, Clatsop County Goal 5 has not inventoried any riparian corridors or adopted a "safe harbor" approach to riparian corridor protection.
-Oregon Administrative Rule (OAR) 660-023-0090 requires local governments to amend acknowledged plans as part of its periodic review process.
-Because the County is no longer subject to mandatory period review requirements, the County is likely out of compliance with this requirement-an inventory for this resource has not been developed.
+Riparian areas, similar to the functions of wetlands, provide habitat for nursery salmonids; and they absorb and can hold carbon.
+As currently approved, The current acknowledged Clatsop County Comprehensive Plan's Goal 5 element has does not inventoried include any inventories or policies for riparian corridors, or adopted a "safe harbor" approach to riparian corridor protectionnor does the county code include any measures to protect riparian corridors.
+Oregon Administrative Rule (OAR) 660-023-0090-0250, adopted in 1996, requires local governments to amend acknowledged plans as part of its periodic review processor land use regulations to address Goal 5 and the requirements of [Division 23] at periodic review.
+Because the County is no longer subject to mandatory period review requirements, the rule no longer sets a timeline for the County to come into compliance with OAR 660-023-0090 an inventory for this resource has not been developed.